 Spicy Asian Pork Cabbage Rolls are a spicy, Asian-inspired twist on traditional cabbage rolls!
 Use turkey, chicken, beef or even tofu if you prefer!

-In the midst of all this chaos, we needed some comfort food.
-One of my all-time most favorite comfort foods in the world are traditional, old-fashioned cabbage rolls.
+One of my all-time most favorite comfort foods in the world is traditional, old-fashioned cabbage rolls.
 They’re a traditional Polish/East European dish called Golumpki or Galumpkis.
 No matter what you call them, they’re delicious!

 I wanted to do a modern twist on the traditional and created Spicy Asian Pork Cabbage rolls.
 I spiced them up with a healthy dose of Sriracha hot sauce.
 Ground pork is more budget-friendly than beef.
 However, feel free to use turkey, chicken, beef or even tofu if you desire.

 Preparing the cabbage leaves for filling can be a bit tricky.
 There are two ways to do it and both have their downside:

 - Carefully remove 12 of the outermost leaves from a large head of cabbage then cook them in salted, boiling water until they’re pliable.
 DOWNSIDE: They can be difficult to peel off.
 You have to be extremely careful not to tear the leaves when removing them.

 - Dunk the entire head of cabbage into a pot of salted boiling water and carefully peel leaves off the head of cabbage until you have enough.
 DOWNSIDE: You end up with a small, semi-cooked leftover inner part of the head of cabbage.